What exactly is own occupation income protection? Find out…

 If taking out standalone critical illness cover, the policy will only pay out to you if you’re diagnosed with a specific illness listed within the policy - death is not included.

 If you have life insurance with critical illness cover and make a critical illness claim, the policy will expire and your loved ones won’t be able to make a claim upon your passing.

 However, if no critical illness cover claim is made and you pass away during the policy term, a pay out will be made to your loved ones.

 Hopefully this article has given you a better understanding about income protection vs critical illness cover.

 Which option is right for you will depend on various personal factors such as your lifestyle, what you want to protect and your available budget.

-Those who’re self-employed and/or do not receive sick pay from an employer, may wish to secure income protection as a long term policy can provide protection for the rest of your working life, providing peace of mind.
+Those who’re self-employed and/or do not receive sick pay from an employer, may wish to secure income protection as a way to receive a monthly income should anything happen to them.

 Speaking to an expert is always the best idea if you’re unsure about which cover option is right for you.

 Why not speak to the Reassured Advice team to find out everything you need to know about income protection and critical illness cover?